-Endometriosis is a gynecological disorder occurring in about 2% to 10% of U.S. women and distinguished by the presence of endometrial tissue lying outside the uterine cavity.
+Endometriosis is a gynecological disorder occurring in about 6% to 10% of women of reproductive age and is distinguished by the presence of endometrial tissue lying outside the uterine cavity.

-Estrogen is generally thought to aggravate and be linked with endometriosis, as symptoms drastically improve in the menopausal years and after hysterectomy.
+Estrogen is generally thought to aggravate and be linked with endometriosis, as symptoms drastically improve in the menopausal years and after a hysterectomy.

 Because endometriosis is hormone-dependent and progressive, it is often diagnosed during the reproductive years in women from 25 to 35 years of age.
 Pain is thought to be due to misplaced tissue from the endometrium that relocates in the pelvis or elsewhere in the body.

 Within the pelvis, common sites for displaced tissue includes:

 - fallopian tubes

 - uterine ligaments

 Outside of the pelvic cavity, misplaced endometrial tissue can be found in the bladder, rectum, bowel, vagina, cervix, vulva, and within internal surgical scars.
 The misplaced tissue responds to monthly hormones and can cause swelling, pain (can be severe) and scar tissue.